 After leaving graduate school I moved to the greater Indianapolis area.
 Doing so was not my first choice; the city did not and does not appear to have an insatiable demand for agricultural economists.

 Fortunately, I lived not far from one of the nicest state forests in Indiana, and I spent a lot of time there.
 Eventually I launched an environmentally-related website called EcoIndiana and began writing brief profiles of natural areas around the state.

-With time I accumulated a half dozen binders full of scribbled, rain-spattered notes, maps, and brochures, and over the course of several years converted them into a small book called Wild Indiana.
-It's available in selected bookstores around the state, and also via Amazon.
+With time I accumulated a half dozen binders full of scribbled, rain-spattered notes, maps, and brochures, and over the course of several years converted them into a small book called Wild Indiana, now in its second edition.
+Ask for it in bookstores, or pick up a copy via Amazon.